petermp79/coding-challenges/README.md

-say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, those who cant afford to go through coding challenge training for some reasons, etc.
+say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, those who cant afford to go through coding challenge training (many in this category), etc.

 People of my generation were not trained to do this stupid thing to others.
 In the past, the purpose of an interview is to make sure the candidates have proper training and experience to do the job.
 That's how we recruited people.